 We make some use of automated decision-making processes but very little use of profiling.
 Where these techniques are used, this will be explained in the specific privacy statements relating to those functions, together with a description of the reason involved in any automated decision-making.

 We aim to directly resolve all complaints about how we handle personal information.
-If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by email at firstname.lastname@example.org or by telephone on 0141 287 1055.
+If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by Email or by phone on 0141 287 1055.

 However, you also have the right to lodge a complaint about data protection matters with the Information Commissioner's Office, who can be contacted by post at: